20481A5450/ModeraAI/readme.md

 ## Features
 - **Text Moderation API**: Accepts text for moderation with rate limiting and efficient request handling.
 - **Image Moderation API**: Processes images for moderation (if implemented).
-- **AI Service Integration**: Connects with OpenAI’s moderation API and includes a fallback mechanism.
+- **AI Service Integration**: Connects with OpenAI’s moderation API and includes a fallback mechanism to Google Perspective API if OpenAI is unavailable.
-- **Queue Management**: Uses Celery with Redis for asynchronous task processing.
+- **Queue Management**: Uses Celery with Redis for asynchronous task processing (skipped due to Pool issues on Windows).
 - **Data Management**: Stores moderation results in PostgreSQL with optimized indexing and migrations.
 - **Monitoring & Logging**: Structured logging and Prometheus metrics collection.
 - **Dockerized Deployment**: Includes `docker-compose` for easy setup.